abc1m2x3c/GBKMR/README.md

 The correct variables Z1 to Z3 are selected since they have 100% PIP, distinctly higher than the rest variables.

 ## Effect estimation using GBKMR
 We can further use function gbkmr.pred to estimate the relationship between Z's and the outcome y.
-For example,
+Below is a code example to estimate the relationship between z1 and y when z2=0.5 and z3=0.
 ```
 # First, set the delta.start to be the status selected by gbkmr.varselect
 start.params=set.start.param(data,family,delta.start=c(TRUE,TRUE,TRUE,FALSE,FALSE,FALSE,FALSE,FALSE,FALSE,FALSE,FALSE,FALSE))